Skip to navigation Skip to content

 Customer volunteers for employment assistance

-The decision to work, or participate in employment services, is voluntary for job seekers receiving payments that do not have mutual obligation requirements or compulsory Participation Requirements for DSP recipients.
+The decision to work, or participate in employment services, is voluntary for job seekers receiving payments that do not have mutual obligation requirements or compulsory Participation Requirements for Disability Support Pension (DSP) recipients.

 To be eligible for employment services a job seeker must have a current and valid assessment with an employment services referral recommendation.